World

 10. Time to glue!
 I put a few globs on where the hands needed to go to guide my son, older kids obviously can do this themselves.

-11. Let dry and add a ribbon!
+11. Let dry and add a ribbon before you display your Thanksgiving craft for kids!

-” Whoever You Are” by Mem Fox gives me goosebumps and brought me to tears when I was a homesick Canadian teaching in St. Louis.
+Whoever You Are by Mem Fox gives me goosebumps and brought me to tears when I was a homesick Canadian teaching in St. Louis.
 The book is simple and talks about the differences of little children all over the world, but focuses on what they all have in common.
 There are beautiful illustrations that show children in all different cultures from around the globe with a sing song story to carry you along.
 It is a wonderful companion to the activity today.

 love the tongue out in concentration look!!